AdamRose1/Cloud_Hacking/Flaws.Cloud.md

 ![image](https://github.com/AdamRose1/Cloud_Hacking/assets/93153300/38a641ab-e076-48cd-9552-718cbedebd84)

 Step 1: If you can make any sort of HTTP request from an EC2 to an IP of 169.254.169.254, you'll likely get back information the owner would prefer you not see.
+169.254.169.254 is a well known IP in the cloud world, in AWS it used to retrieve user data and instance metadata specific to an instance.
 Check this by navigating to http://4d0cf09b9b2d761a7d87be99d17507bce8b86f3b.flaws.cloud/proxy/169.254.169.254/latest/meta-data/iam/security-credentials/flaws/

 ![image](https://github.com/AdamRose1/Cloud_Hacking/assets/93153300/8b41282c-c144-4929-9220-c9d5dca7c5b2)

 This url shows an accesskeyid and a secretaccesskey.
-169.254.169.254 is a known url for

 Step 2: Configure a user profile with these keys: aws configure --profile testing3 <br>
 When prompted, enter the access keys and then manually enter into ~/.aws/credentials into testing3 the aws_session_token (that’s the ‘Token’ value).